 To test the quality, I reviewed the appearance, smell, taste, and ingredients of the beef and chicken dishes from Ollie and Nom Nom.

-When it comes to appearance, there is a stark difference between Ollie and Nom Nom.
+When it comes to appearance, there is a stark difference comparing Nom Nom vs Ollie.
 The food from Ollie looks more like a homogenous mixture or a paste than actual food, and the ingredients are hard to pick out.
 Nom Nom’s food on the other hand looks very appealing with visibly large chunks of ingredients.

 Ollie dog food smells a bit sour which probably comes from the greens mixed in—it generally smells heavy and not very appetizing.
 Nom Nom dishes, on the contrary, have a clean smell—you can distinguish the main ingredients just by the aroma itself, making it exciting to eat.